strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 * <CLUSTER_NAME>-clients-ca-cert for the Clients CA root certificate
 * <CLUSTER_NAME>-clients-ca for the Clients CA private key

-Strimzi currently uses the following Kubernetes Secrets to store end-entity certificates (signed by the cluster CA) that components will present to clients:
+Strimzi currently uses the following Kubernetes Secrets to store server certificates (signed by the cluster CA) that components will present to clients:
 * <CLUSTER_NAME>-kafka-brokers for Kafka brokers
 * <CLUSTER_NAME>-zookeeper-nodes for ZooKeeper nodes